mattrussi/gitlab-com-runbooks/troubleshooting/redis.md

 `gitlab-ctl restart sentinel`.

-Else check in the redis logs for possible issues (e.g. resync from master).
+Else check for possible issues in `/var/log/gitlab/redis/current` (e.g. resync from master) and see [redis_replication.md].